curl/everything-curl/http/versions/http2.md

 If your curl does not support HTTP/2, that command line tool returns an error saying so.
 Running `curl -V` shows if your version of curl supports it.

-If you by some chance already know that your server speaks HTTP/2 (for example, within your own controlled environment where you know exactly what runs in your machines) you can shortcut the HTTP/2 "negotiation" with `--http2-prior-knowledge`.
+If you by some chance already know that your server speaks HTTP/2 (for example, within your own controlled environment where you know exactly what runs in your machines) you can shortcut the HTTP/2 negotiation with `--http2-prior-knowledge`.

 ## Multiplexing